metruzanca/vercel-express-mongo/readme.md

 ## Using a Database
 In this section you'll configure both your Development Server and Deployment to be able to connect to mongoDB Atlas.

 Since we're not allowed to have long running connections I've made a middleware that gives you a clear place to run functions for connecting and disconnecting to the database.
-Its simple to use, see comments in the [index.js](cleanup-callback).
+Its simple to use, see comments in the [index.js][cleanup-callback].

-To use MongoDB Atlas, first [create your account](atlas-signup).
+To use MongoDB Atlas, first [create your account][atlas-signup].
 Once you've verified your account it'll prompt you to create your mongo instance.
 Make sure to select the free tier.

 ![](.github/assets/atlas.png)